la2050/archive/_projects/2015/la-art-fest.md

     - >-
       Measures of cultural and global economic influence (“soft power”) (Dream Metric)
-  Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: "Logistics will be the most difficult aspect of the LAAF.
-Here is a list of challenges:\r\n\r\nIndoor space for flat art exhibition. (need 25,000 sq. ft )= To be determined.
-We would need to find an empty building and petition the owner for use. \r\nStages (2-3 stages for performers)=AAA rentals\r\nPermits= Request to City Council\r\nPetition for street closure\r\nGet Special Daily Beer and Wine license from State of Ca. \r\n100 outdoor tents for the craft artists-Heavenly Jump Tent \r\nDelivering outdoor sculpture (Transportation)-Artists will handle delivery we will provide a budget\r\nGraphics= Hire a local graphic designer\r\nFood & Beverage=Contact Budweiser, Coke, Red Bull\r\nPorto Potties = Contact Porto San United Site Services\r\nInsurance=City of Los Angeles local city council\r\nSecurity= C.A.S.T.
-Security\r\nArtists=Do a call to artists using social media tools and direct emails.
-I have a data base of hundreds of artists that participated in the 2005 event. \r\nSound=Bass Station Sound Co.
-Generators\r\n"
   Please explain how you will evaluate your work.: "Evaluations:\r\n\r\nAttendance - Attendance will be measured by counting the number of attendees.
 The diversity of attendees will be measured by analyzing surnames in a database format. \r\n\r\nQuality of presentations - Successful presentations will be measured by the number of presentations, the diversity of presentations, and the artistic merit of the presentations.
 A catalog of presentations will be produced for review by event producers and Los Angeles cultural affairs administrators.\r\n\r\nSuccessful administration of the event will be measured by evaluating conformance with the budget, permit compliance and management of vendors and implementation of sculpture installations. "
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: "Santa Monica is producing an event called the Glow.
-The triennial, all-night event that re-imagines Santa Monica Beach as a playground for thoughtful and participatory, temporary art. - See more at: http://glowsantamonica.org/#sthash.3PKtpNZO.dpuf\r\n\r\nMy approach includes 3 music stages. \r\nExperimental music \r\nElectronic Music\r\nMulti-Cultural Stage that will feature various musicians and performers including representations by ethnic artists. \r\n\r\nCrafts Booths for 100 artists.
-This craft aspect to the event will draw in visitors and create micro-economies for local artists. \r\n\r\nAn indoor art exhibition with 100 participating artists.\r\n\r\nAn outdoor sculpture garden with giant cultures to take place at the Historic State Park. \r\n\r\nAdditionally, the LA ART FEST will be created by local artists.
-They will be heavily invested in producing the event.
-A fine art exhibition will take place in a local building adding to the authenticity of it. \r\n"
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': "Artists from the Los Angeles area would assist as volunteers for this event.
-However several will be hired as producers. \r\n\r\nProducers: $29,400.00 \r\nArtists: \r\nCharlie Smith Art Stipend: $2250.00\r\nDragon Knights Giant Puppets Walking Around Art Stipends: $5000.00\r\n8 Giant Outdoor Sculptures and other art budgets: $25292.00\r\nArtists total budget: $32542.00\r\nGraphic Design : $3000.00\r\n\r\nLA WEEKLY: $4000 or sponsored\r\nMETRO: Should sponsor the LA ART FEST in exchange for publicity on all of our media/pr materials - No fee\r\nHistoric State Park $16,000 or sponsored\r\nCity of L.A.
-Permits $2500 or sponsored\r\nParking: $3000\r\n\r\n\r\n\r\n\r\n"
-  How do you plan to scale the success of your proposal?: "The LA ART FEST would start out in 1 area of Los Angeles DTLA then expand to other surrounding communities in L.A. \r\n\r\nAn umbrella organization for the LA ART FEST would help guide a city-wide effort.
-Each community could offer their own version of the the LA ART FEST with an art exhibition, crafts and food aspect as well as a musical component.
-As a multi-cultural art event many people would be invited to show off their own cultural manifestation.
-Since there are hundreds of cultures throughout the L.A. area there is no shortage of content for future LA Art Fests.
-Content would be presented for exhibitions, performance and crafts presentations. \r\n\r\nMulti-cultural food purveyors would be included to help share the pride of our collective community.
-There is such a vast array of choices with the new food trucks and other food vendors that each LA ART FEST would contain completely new content each time. "
 areas_impacted: ''
 partners: ''
 Please specify below: 'Chinatown, Historic State Park'